 You need to have some idea about where the current price of the underlying financial instrument is, both within its own long term trading cycle and in the wider context of the overall market.
 Once you have established this, you can then tailor your covered call writing strategy to either trade conservatively or aggressively.

-If you prefer a covered call strategy that focuses on indexes such as the Dow, the S&P500, Russell 2000 or Nasdaq 100 then you should look at the Exchange Traded Funds (ETF's) whose portfolio of shares are linked to the price action of these indexes.
-Their options are far more liquid and much cheaper than the indexes themselves, thus allowing greater flexibility with regard to position sizing.
-You simply need to assess the overall market direction and adopt positions that reflect whether the market as a whole is bullish, bearish or trading sideways.
+If you prefer a covered call strategy that focuses on indexes such as the Dow 30, the S&P500, Russell 2000 or Nasdaq 100 then you should look at the Exchange Traded Funds (ETF's) whose portfolio of shares are linked to the price action of these indexes.
+Unlike the indexes themselves, ETF's pay dividends.

 We mention this one first, since it's probably more important to know how to reduce risk and still make reasonable profits.
 If you're selling covered calls in a bear market, the best way to do this, is to buy the underlying and then sell deep-in-the-money call options.
 Most of the premium will be comprised of 'intrinsic value' but there will also be some 'time value' there as well.

 The more aggressive approach involves purchasing the underlying and then selling out-of-the-money call options.
 The plan is, that you will reduce your entry price by the amount of option premium you receive - and if the price continues north, you will sell the shares at expiration date and also make a gain on them.

-If the exercise price HAS been breached, you may be forced to sell your shares but you make a gain on them (limited to the difference between the original purchase price and the exercise price of the options) plus you keep the call option premiums.
+If the exercise price HAS been breached, you may be forced to sell your shares but you also make a gain on them (limited to the difference between the original purchase price and the exercise price of the options) plus you keep the call option premiums.

 If you choose to hang onto the shares in the hope of a price rebound, you can buy back the sold options and sell more at a lower strike price.
 This may not entirely offset the loss on the shares if the price fall is significant though.